On this page

 Perform each exercise gently and slowly, only moving as far as feels comfortable.
 Practice each exercise up to 10 times, two or three times per day.
 If your pain increases significantly stop the exercises and consult your GP or physiotherapist before continuing.

-- Don’t rely on painkillers alone: use gentle heat, relaxation and exercise to reduce pain.
+- rely on painkillers alone: use gentle heat, relaxation and exercise to reduce pain.

-- Do not rest for long periods at a time as this will lead to stiffness and weakness and prolong your recovery.
+- rest for long periods at a time as this will lead to stiffness and weakness and prolong your recovery.

 - Keep active.
 Maintain your normal daily activities, pacing them throughout the day to avoid further flare ups.